 Thyroid problems tend to run in families, so if that’s ringing a bell and you’re experiencing the loss of your locks, you might want to make an appointment with your doctor.

-This is especially important considering that if you leave it untreated, your hair follicles will get used to the hormonal changes, and stop producing hair.
+This is especially important because if you leave the condition untreated, your hair follicles will get used to the hormonal changes and stop producing hair.

 Other conditions